The 9 Best Investing Books for Beginners in 2020

-"The Intelligent Investor" isn't necessarily the sexiest or flashiest book around on investing for beginners.
-But it more than makes up for that with an abundance of grounded common-sense advice.
+"The Intelligent Investor" isn't necessarily the flashiest book for investing for beginners, but it more than makes up for that with an abundance of grounded common-sense advice.

-Best Beginner's Guide to Stocks: The Little Book That Beats the Market
+Best on Stocks: The Little Book That Beats the Market

 Are you clueless about how to choose stocks for your portfolio or what makes one stock better than another?
 Do you have questions about why stocks matter for investing?
-If you said yes, "The Little Book That Beats the Market" is a must-read.
+If so, "The Little Book That Beats the Market" is a must-read.

 The book is written with the beginner mind and it's designed to help investors build a foundation for picking stocks that can carry them through their investing career.
 It's easy to read and understand, making it user-friendly for the new investor who wants to avoid complicated investing jargon.